Asia produces nearly half of world’s greenhouse gases from agriculture

 Agricultural emissionsfrom crop and livestock production grew from 4.7bn tonnes of carbon dioxide equivalents in 2001 to over 5.3bn tonnes in 2011, a 14% increase.
 The increase occurred mainly in developing countries, due to an expansion of total agricultural outputs.

-Meanwhile, net greenhouse gas emissions due to land use change and deforestation registered a close to 10% decrease over the 2001-2010 period, averaging some 3bn tonnes of CO
+Meanwhile, net greenhouse gas emissions due to land use change and deforestation registered a close to 10% decrease over the 2001-2010 period, averaging some 3bn tonnes of CO2 equivalent per year over the decade.
+This was the result of reduced levels of deforestation and increases in the amount of atmospheric carbon being sequestered in many countries.

 China and India lead the way by quite a distance globally as the top greenhouse gas producers from agriculture.